ml-lubich/ml-lubich/README.md

 <a>https://michaellelubich.ml</a>

-I'm a Software QA Engineer at Apple.
+I'm a Software QA Engineer at Apple, CoreOS — File Systems team.
 I try to make the repetitive & mundane automatable — (think scraping and parsing!) so we can focus on the harder, more interesting stuff :)